Description

 'The ulcer index is a stock market risk measure or technical analysis indicator devised by Peter Martin in 1987, and published by him and Byron McCann in their 1989 book The Investors Guide to Fidelity Funds.
 It's designed as a measure of volatility, but only volatility in the downward direction, i.e. the amount of drawdown or retracement occurring over a period.
 Other volatility measures like standard deviation treat up and down movement equally, but a trader doesn't mind upward movement, it's the downside that causes stress and stomach ulcers that the index's name suggests.'

-• The Ulcer Index over 5 years of Staples is 35 , which is higher, thus worse compared to the benchmark SPY (9.32 ) in the same period.
+• The Ulcer Ratio over 5 years of Staples is 32 , which is larger, thus worse compared to the benchmark SPY (9.32 ) in the same period.

-• Compared with SPY (10 ) in the period of the last 3 years, the Ulcer Ratio of 41 is higher, thus worse.
+• Compared with SPY (10 ) in the period of the last 3 years, the Ulcer Ratio of 39 is larger, thus worse.

 MaxDD: